-There are four distinct seasons in the Red Centre:
+There are 4 distinct seasons in the Red Centre:

 - Summer: (December–February).
 Average temperatures range between 20°C and 35°C (68°F and 95°F).
 January is the wettest month with around 40mm of rainfall, however the climate is considered dry and arid for most of the year.

 - Autumn: (March–May).
-Is considered one of the best times to visit Alice Springs, with warm days and cool nights.
+Considered one of the best times to visit Alice Springs, with warm days and cool nights.
 Average temperatures range from 12–27°C (54–81°F).

 - Winter: (June–August).
 The average temperature range is 3–20°C (37–68°F).
 Temperatures can drop below freezing overnight in winter, sometimes leaving a thick frost on the ground like a carpet of snow.

 - Spring: (September–November).
 Spring starts to defrost and warm things up again with average temperatures between 13–31°C (57–87°F).
 Spring can also bring spectacular thunderstorms and cool evenings.